 Most new forward-facing child safety seats include a tether strap which goes over the back of the seat and hooks to an anchoring point.
 Tether straps are available as an accessory for many older safety seats.
 Contact the manufacturer of your child seat for information about ordering a tether strap.

-The rear seats of your vehicle are equipped with built-in tether strap anchors located behind the seats as described below.
+The rear seating positions of your vehicle are equipped with built-in tether strap anchors located behind the seats on the roof panel in the cargo area.